-- Submit Graduate Record Examination (GRE) scores.
-Test results should not be older than five years. - Submit three letters of recommendation, one of which must be from an academic advisor from a previous program. - Provide Test of English as a Foreign Language (TOEFL) scores, if an international applicant.
+- 5. Submit three letters of recommendation, one of which must be from an academic advisor from a previous program. - 6.
+Provide Test of English as a Foreign Language (TOEFL) scores, if an international applicant.
 A minimum score of 80 on the internet-based test, 550 on the paper-based test or 237 on the computer-based test, or passing grade on the MSU English Language Test (MSUELT).
 Scores must be no older than two years.
 International students with full native fluency in English are exempt.